What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 What To Wear On A Longhaul Flight _ Sea To Summit

-This medium-sized zip-top pouch is large enough to fit in four toiletry bottles.
+This medium-sized zip-top pouch is large enough to fit four toiletry bottles.
 The pack also comes with four included silicone bottles, which can be used and refilled with whatever you need.

 At the end of the day, wear what you like.
 Just keep your clothing simple, tasteful, and always non-controversial.
 Did you read the story about someone not allowed to fly cause of their t-shirt?